User’s Guide to CGNS#

 + CellCenter,index_flow,ier)

-The layout of the CGNS file with the flow solution at cell centers is shown (below the FlowSolution_t node only) in the next figure.
+The next figure shows the layout of the CGNS file with the flow solution at cell centers (below the FlowSolution_t node only).
 Note that the indices over which the flow solutions are written are now from (1,1,1) to (20,16,8) (contrast with the FlowSolution part of the figure with the flow solution at vertices

 cell center solution tree layout